blebox/home-assistant-blebox/README.md

 8. If you have further issues, check Home Assistant logs for errors and crashes

-9. If all above fails, open an issue here: https://github.com/gadgetmobile/blebox_uniapi/issues/new
+9. If all above fails, [open an issue here](https://github.com/gadgetmobile/blebox_uniapi/issues/new)